loader image

 We define three scales of food waste which affects each of the actors in the chain:

-- Primary waste, which corresponds to losses linked to agricultural production, processing and transport of food;
+• Primary waste, which corresponds to losses related to agricultural production, processing and transport of food;

-- Secondary waste, which corresponds to losses linked to distribution, sales and catering;
+• Secondary waste, which corresponds to losses related to distribution, sales and catering;

-- Tertiary waste, which corresponds to losses linked to household consumption.
+• Tertiary waste, which corresponds to losses related to household consumption.

-But be careful , we sometimes consider certain food waste as food waste.
-This waste is in fact considered unavoidable (peelings, bones or shells for example).
+But be careful, some food waste is sometimes considered food waste.
+This waste is actually considered unavoidable (peelings, bones or shells for example).

-In France, according to ADEME, in homes 30kg per year per person
+In France, according to ADEME, 30kg per year per personin households

 Most wasted food products in the world: